 Consequential loss will be as above but you couldn’t argue not carrying out services with reasonable skill and care.

-Event cancelled due to health and safety reasons
+Your rights when an event is cancelled due to health and safety reasons

 It can be a little bit sticky here because it isn’t as simple as there was so much rain and mud we had to cancel.
 One word “Glastonbury” which sticks two fingers up at bad weather!
 That’s partly because they put measures to ensure the safety of festival goers.
 So when you hear of another festival cancelling due to rain and mud you are probably well within your rights to claim consequential loss because the organisers are in breach of contract for not providing services with reasonable skill and care.
 Consumer Rights Act 2015.

-Event cancelled due to organisers going into administration
+Your rights when an event is cancelled due to organisers going into administration

 In short, you are stuck.
 It means that the company doesn’t have the money to refund you the cost of your tickets.
 It will owe money all over the place and you will be at the bottom of the list.
 However, you should write to the administrators as soon as possible with proof of your purchase and you will be added to the creditors list.
 It is unlikely that you will be paid out, but if another company takes over it is possible and if your name is down you have more chance that for those who aren’t.

 In all cases where the CRA has been beached you should follow the 20 top tips for complaining effectively outlining the reasons for claiming for consequential loss with evidence of these costs being non refundable.
 Take a copy of the tickets if you are posting your claim and send that, you know, just in case they say they didn’t receive your letter!

 When you complain follow the Top 20 Tips for Complaining and if you still aren’t satisfied with the response take it up with the festival organiser CEO you can get their contact details at ceoemail.com